CharlesJub/Subreddit-Topic-Clustering/README.md

 2. **Data Preparation**: Cleans and preprocesses text (removing stopwords, lemmatization, etc.)
 3. **Topic Modeling**: Uses BERTopic with UMAP and HDBSCAN to cluster similar posts
 4. **Topic Interpretation**: Employs Llama 3.2 to generate human-readable topic names and descriptions
+5. **Visualization**: Presents results through interactive charts and tables (Streamlit interface)

 ## Configuration

-The main parameters can be adjusted in `main.py`:
+The main parameters can be adjusted in `main.py` or through the Streamlit interface:

 - **Subreddit**: Change the subreddit name (default: "politics")
 - **Time Period**: Choose from "hot", "month", "year", "week", or "new"